 She started out perfect, perfect I tell you.
 Sadly, along the way, she has picked up some less-than-awesome habits from some of her doggie and human friends.
 If you have a crotch, she will sniff it (thanks Chuck the pitty in Portland – World’s Most Enthusiastic Crotch Sniffer).
 If you handle your food in a lazy manner and it swings (in your hand or on your plate) in the close vicinity of her face, her nose transforms, like a werewolf, into a gaping maw and poof, magically your food disappears.
 Neat trick Will.
 I do not have a cat so, obviously, cat food is a rare exotic treat whether it’s offered to her or not.
 If we’re visiting friends and they have cats the kitty food is put up and out-of-the-way between meals or else my little Deathbreath becomes Friskeysbreath.
 She also takes the scent camouflaging thing far too seriously.
 Given the chance she will find and roll in the stinkiest, nastiest stuff she can find.
 Maggot-infested dead things are a favorite although fresh dung of any type will do in a pinch.
 Many are the times she comes bounding up to me looking a little green and I find she has found a fresh collection of cow patties to gleefully bathe in.
 She got that habit from her good friend Dorian, another Portland doggie.
 Thanks D!

-Then, after such a glorious find, she celebrates by coming straight back to me to share in her latest scent sensation.
+Then, after such a glorious find, she celebrates by coming straight back to me to share in her latest scent-sation.
 It’s a good thing cows (and most other ungulates) are usually vegetarians or I can only imagine what that would smell like.

 Due to the Vet’s best guess that she was about a year and a half old when he first saw her on July 27th, 2010, I’ve made the executive decision that her birthday is on January 27th.
-She is now an 8-year-old lady (45 in dog years using the updated and generally agreed upon calculation of 10.5 dog years per human year for the first 2 years, then 4 dog years per human year for each year after).
+She is now a 13-year-old lady.
+Using the updated and generally agreed upon calculation of 10.5 dog years per human year for the first 2 years, then 4 dog years per human year for each year after she is now the equivalent of an 80 year old in human years!
 Because of her difficult start in life and her medical issues though she looks and acts older.
-More like a 12-year-old.

 In October of 2014 we had a scare and I almost made the decision to put her down.
 She started pain vocalizing whenever she jumped up into a car and had trouble walking up any sort of incline.
 She could walk down stairs and jump down out of automobiles just fine but would just whimper and sit down at car doors and at stairs or any incline for that matter.
 A trip to the vet and some x-rays revealed that she has Intervertebral Disc Disease.